-By December 1914, Alfred had transferred from the London Regiment and was serving as an officer with 2 Battalion Gordon Highlanders.
-This is an extract from a letter that Alfred wrote to his mother, Jessie, on 25 December 1914.
+By December 1914, Dougan had transferred from the London Regiment and was serving as an officer with 2 Battalion Gordon Highlanders.
+This is an extract from a letter that he wrote to his mother, Jessie, on 25 December 1914.

 – “One of the most extraordinary sights”

 I am writing this in the trenches in my “dug out” – with a wood fire going and plenty of straw it is rather cosy although it is freezing hard and real Christmas weather.